Rishiraj1308/CABZI/docs/PITCH.md

 We are a lean, passionate team with the right mix of expertise.
 Our key advantage is our **capital efficiency** and **speed**, achieved by leveraging modern development tools and rapid iteration.

-*   **The Founder (Vision & Strategy):** Cabzi is led by its solo founder, **Rishiraj Mishra**, who possesses a deep understanding of the market's problems and a clear vision for the solution.
+*   **The Founder (Vision & Strategy):** Curocity is led by its solo founder, **Rishiraj Mishra**, who possesses a deep understanding of the market's problems and a clear vision for the solution.
 *   **Tech-Driven Development (Execution & Speed):** We operate on a lean, tech-forward model.
 This allows us to build, iterate, and deploy features at a fraction of the time and cost of our competitors.
 This is our strategic advantage.

 ---